Finder’s Keeper – Part Seventeen

 “Everybody’s sorry.
 Nobody can do a damn thing about it.”
 I reached for the bottle and poured a shot.
 “That was the reason I went to work for Tomas.
 He made it seem like it wasn’t all for nothing.
 That we could help people get back things that meant something.”

-“Which is why I sought your company out,” said Al-Mansour.
-“You were looking for something significant to me.”
+“Which is why I sought out your company,” said Al-Mansour.
+“You were searching for something significant to me.”

 I slugged back the whiskey.
 “I can sympathize, Manny.
 Daughters are like gold.
 Like the most precious things in the world.
 You know how I know?”